raymondEhlers/OVERWATCH/README.md

 This project encompasses functionality to handle everything from initial processing of files received from the HLT to a dynamic website providing basic QA functionality and everything in between.
 While this project was created for the purposes of EMCal real time monitoring, it can provide this functionality to any detector which utilizes the HLT by modifying only a few lines of code ([see below](#adding-a-detector)).
 It is highly configurable, allowing the user wide freedom to look at the data in nearly any way that can be imagined.

+If you accessed this page via the _Web App_ and want to return back, either use the back button or <a href="javascript:history.back()">click here</a>.

 ## Introduction

 This project utilizes data from the HLT.
 Histograms are received and should be saved out at a fixed time interval (outside of the scope of this project). _Process Runs_  will move, classify, and process the files.
 This includes printing the histograms, and transferring to the files to PDSF for wider access to the data.
 This data is then served by the _Web App_.
 It also handles calls to _Process Runs_ for dynamic features, including stepping through the data in time, both within a run and by run, as well as basic QA.